fengzhihao77/stingelin_web_test/README.md

 ## Testing the changes on the test website

 Since the website is static, the effective way to test the changes is to run the website locally on your machine.
-I (James) personally recommend using the `live-server` extension in Visual Studio Code.
+James personally recommended using the `live-server` extension in Visual Studio Code.
 You can install the extension from the Visual Studio Code marketplace.
 Once installed, with the `index.html` file open, you can run the VS Code command `Live Server: Start Server`.
 This will open the website in your default browser.
 You can then test the changes on the local website.
 Close the server by running the command `Live Server: Stop Server`.
+Alternatively, `Live Preview` can preview the `index.html` inside of the VS Code (tested by Zhihao).

 Once you are satisfied with the changes, you can push the changes to the test website.
 The test website is hosted on Vercel.
 It is recommended to connect your GitHub account with Vercel.
 Once connected, you can push the changes to the `main` branch.
 The changes will be automatically deployed to the test website.
 You can then test the changes on the test website.